Why did they kill off Colby in Yellowstone? Possible reasons explored

 Sean Mandell from the New York Post pointed out that Yellowstone usually makes its characters suffer when they find happiness.
 Colby’s declaration of love to Teeter, followed by his sudden death, followed this familiar pattern.

 This choice also reflected Colby’s good nature, letting him leave as a hero.
-His brave actions to save Carter made sure he would be remembered not just for his loyalty but also for his bravery.
-Denim Richards’ performance as Colby gave a perfect goodbye that touched both fans and characters.
+His brave actions to save Carter ensured he would be remembered for his loyalty and bravery—Denim Richards’ performance as Colby gave a perfect goodbye that touched both fans and characters.

-With only two episodes left in the last season, fans can look forward to more unexpected moments as the Dutton story comes to an end.
+With only two episodes left in the last season, fans can look forward to more unexpected moments as the Dutton story ends.

 Yellowstone can be watched on Peacock Premium and Prime Video.